OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 decreasing size with the largest ring at the bottom, as shown in part (a) of the figure.
-The problem is to move the rings from the leftmost pole to the rightmost pole (labeled Pole 3) in a series of steps.
+The problem is to move the rings from the leftmost pole to the middle pole (labeled Pole B) in a series of steps.
 At each step the top ring on some pole is moved to another pole.
 What makes this puzzle interesting is the limitation on where rings may be moved: